Ranakpur Jain temple: Main temple

 Chaturmukha temple is a 15th-century temple dedicated to Adinatha built using white marble in the midst of a forest.
 The temple name is credited to its design of chaumukha— with four faces.
 The construction of the temple and quadrupled image symbolise the Tirthankara's conquest of the four cardinal directions and hence the cosmos.
 The temple is one of the largest Jain temples and considered one of the five holiest Jain shrines in India and part of Gorwad Panch Tirth.
 The architecture and stone carvings of the temple are based on the Ancient Mirpur Jain Temple at Mirpur in Rajasthan.

 The temple is a grand white marble structure spread over 48000 sqft with 1444 marble pillars, twenty-nine halls, eighty domes and 426 columns.
 One pillar is incomplete and legend says every time it is built the next morning the pillar breaks down again.
 The temple, with its distinctive domes, shikhara, turrets and cupolas rises majestically from the slope of a hill.
 The 1444 marble pillars, carved in exquisite detail, support the temple.
-The pillars individually carved and no two pillars are the same.
+The pillars are individually carved and no two pillars are the same.
 Legend says that it is impossible to count the pillars.
-One of the pillar bares the carving mother of a tirthankar lying on a cot.
+One of the pillars bears the carving mother of a tirthankar lying on a cot.
 In the axis of the main entrance, on the western side, is the largest image.
-Inside the garbhagriha, the moolnayak of this temple, there is a 6-ft. tall, white-coloured chaumukha idol of Adinath with four heads facing in four direction.
+Inside the garbhagriha, the moolnayak of this temple, there is a 6-ft. tall, white-coloured chaumukha idol of Adinath with four heads facing in four directions.
 Temple has a total of 84 bhonyra (underground chambers) built to protect the Jain idols from the Mughals.